markivkc25/Spring/README.md

 # Spring Recepies
-This repositpry has a collection of all the Spring related examples.
+This repository has a collection of all the Spring related examples.